ratehub/openfaas-deploy-action/README.md

 ## Requirements
 1. Your repository must be organized in one of the following ways:
-   1. A single stack.yml file in the root (For a single microservice or a small number of functions)
+   1. A single stack.yml file and env-dev/prod/staging.yml file in the root (For a single microservice or a small number of functions)
    ```
       your-repo/
         ├── function 1/
         │   └── handler.js
         ├── function-2/
         │   └── handler.js
+        ├── env-dev.yml
         ├── env-prod.yml
         ├── env-staging.yml
         └── stack.yml
    ```
-      This method will result in every function being rebuilt, pushed, and deployed every time something changes in the repository.
+      This method will result in every function being built, pushed, and deployed every time something changes in the repository.
 The names of the function folders don't matter as long as the handler paths are properly configured in stack.yml.

-   2. Functions grouped into related folders, each with their own stack.yml file (For repos with a large number of functions)
+   2. Functions grouped into related folders, each with their own stack.yml file and env-dev/prod/staging.yml files (For repos with a large number of functions)
    ```
       your-repo/
         ├── group-1/